ccataha/many_nn_at_analysis/README.md

     │   ├── data_tool.py   <- Functions to transform data label to numbers.
     │                      <- Functions to normalize transformed data.
     │
-    ├── results            <- A output folder for the prediction and classification model.
+    ├── result            <- A output folder for the prediction and classification model.
     │   ├── modelResult.csv                <- Model result output.
     │
     ├── resources          <- Datasets for train and test our model.